HBAP-Dataminds/COVID-19/README.md

 ![covid](/images/Coronavirus.jpg)
 # COVID-19

 This repository is designed for use by the Harvard Business Analytics Program (HBAP) students and their effort to contribute to combating this pandemic.
-Our varied backgrounds paired with the offerings in this program give us unique insights and analtical capabilies that we are focusing on to help understand this virus from a data driven perspective.
+Our varied backgrounds paired with the offerings in this program, give us unique insights and analytical capabilies that we are using to help understand this virus from a data driven perspective.

 This will serve as the central location for all things related to COVID-19 including Kaggle competitions and other work